junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean whispers, "Since when did the music stop?"

 They snap their heads toward the busker.
-The place only has an opened guitar box on the ground.
+The place only has a lone guitar box on the ground.

 "He's gone."
 Cas says.